ArthurZey/arthurzey.github.io/_pages/stubs/good-versus-evil.md

 * connection to avoidance of introspection and growth by focusing outward
 * proper role of activism
 * how judgment of other people (and their motives) affects our own experience of events (and even objectively harmful behavior)
+* Nobody is the villain of their own story.
+* "There but for the grace of God go I."
 * what "good versus evil" does to our inclination to use retaliatory force: even when it might be justified (from the perspective of individual rights), it may lead us to resort to force instead of a more effective, safe, and mutually beneficial resolution
 * consider points from [_Fact and Value_](https://ari.aynrand.org/issues/culture-and-society/religion-and-morality/fact-and-value/){:target="&lowbar;blank"} and [_Truth and Toleration_](https://archive.atlassociety.org/sites/default/files/The_Contested_Legacy_of_Ayn_Rand.pdf){:target="&lowbar;blank"}